Table of Contents

 • AgentEval installed (dotnet add package AgentEval --prerelease)

-Step 1: Create a Test Harness
+Step 1: Create an evaluation harness

 using AgentEval.MAF;

-var harness = new MAFTestHarness(verbose: true);
+var harness = new MAFEvaluationHarness(verbose: true);

 Step 2: Wrap Your Agent